nadasalem155/image-processing/README.md

 Input samples are available in the images/ folder.

-All edited outputs from the notebook will be stored in RESULT/.
+Notebook results are stored in RESULT/.

-The web app does not require coding skills—just upload and edit.
+Web app provides a beginner-friendly interface for editing without coding.